 Secure the pump to the base with the previously removed hardware.
-Connect the power source.
 Be sure to reinstall any leveling shims used under the pump mounting feet.
+Install the shaft key (20) and connect the power source.

 Be sure the pump and power source are securely mounted to the base.